Fahimacodes/WireMock/README.md

   The 3 main concepts that were beneficial in speeding up testing were Stubbing, Request Matching and Response Templating.

+### Stubbing
-###Stubbing is the ability to return canned HTTP responses for requests matching criteria.
+- to return canned HTTP responses for requests matching criteria.
 This can be done in ways, we have explored using C# and JSON API.

 1) C# POST to create mapping: